graskovi/Handwriting_Recognition-Glenn-Jeffrey/README.md

 Created by Glenn Raskovich (graskovi) and Jeffrey Lee (jeff4elee).

-Adapted from and expanded on open-source projects from TODO.
+Expansion of open-source OCR-related projects from Github, modified to work in a pipeline.